MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	2. Under the **Security & privacy** tab, select **Sharing**.
 Make sure the checkbox is selected for **Let users add new guests to the organization**.

-You have now review guest access settings across different admin centers.
+You have now reviewed guest access settings across different admin centers.
 You are ready to invite guest for collaboration.

 #### Task 2 - Configure guest access in Teams